 Here are some tips to help you have fun.

 - Manage expectations.
 Not every evening out at home is amazing and the same applies when you're traveling.
 Plan to have a nice night out just to see the scene.
-If more happens, it's a bonus.
+If the band is incredible or you meet some great people, it's a bonus.

 - Make friends with your bartender or server.
 Ask how the night is going for them.
 Ask for drink recommendations.
 They'll notice that you're alone and take care of you in case of unwanted attention.
 Also, tip well.